Self-Care Skills for Blind or Low Vision Children

 - Teach while your child is challenged but not frustrated.

-- Don’t be surprised if she regresses in other skills as she is learning a new, complex skill.
+- Don’t be surprised if they regresses in other skills as they are learning a new, complex skill.

 - For the sake of safety, begin teaching the use of appliances with the power off.

 - Your high expectations are essential to your child’s development of personal responsibility.
-Expect your child to accomplish for herself all that she is capable of accomplishing.
-Of course, there can and should be exceptions, such as lovingly making breakfast for your child on occasion or cleaning her room together while having good conversation.
+Expect your child to accomplish for themself all that they are capable of accomplishing.

 - Provide realistic feedback as your child learns self-care skills.